2005 Carolina Panthers season

-The preseason game between the Carolina Panthers and the Pittsburgh Steelers at Bank of America Stadium in Charlotte, North Carolina.
+The preseason game between the Panthers and the eventual Super Bowl XL champion Pittsburgh Steelers at Bank of America Stadium in Charlotte, North Carolina, September 1, 2005.

 The 2005 season was the Carolina Panthers' 11th in the National Football League (NFL) and their fourth under head coach John Fox.
 It was also the team's ninth season at Bank of America Stadium.
 They improved on their 7–9 record from 2004, going 11–5, and returned to the playoffs after a one-year absence following their Super Bowl appearance in 2003.
 They eventually fell to the Seattle Seahawks 34–14 in the NFC Championship Game.